 The effect on the Hotel Goldener Hirsch was obvious.
 While its rustic country atmosphere became fashionable, its food drove everybody to its doors.
 Harriet Walderdorff had collected the best menus from all over the world and had started reproducing international fare at her little kitchen.
 The big season was and is the festival season, two month each summer.
 After the performance the excited audience rushed from the Festival Hall, hungry for delicious food and the social gatherings that would take place at the Goldener Hirsch.
 Young and old, famous and not so famous would sit together and wait to have all their senses taken care of, not just their tastebuds.

 The Goldener Hirsch celebrates its great artists, installing the tradition that the last act of any performance takes place here.
 After the final curtain of the Festival had fallen, famous artists – to whom the stage meant everything – crowded into the vault, followed by those people who financed that very same stage.
 Even the critics, who had sacrificed their holidays to cover the Festival, couldn’t miss this event and always included the celebrations at the Goldener Hirsch in their reports.
 Comments on the top C were followed by comments on the Paupiette de Veau avec Puree de Pommes de Terre and a Tarte de Linz (veal roulades, mashed potatoes and Linzertorte).
 One of these critics was Joachim Kaiser of the ‘Süddeutsche’ newspaper.
 He turned eating a pot filled with crayfish into an event.

 During the research I met the late Harriet Walderdorff, who told me all these anecdotes of her life.
 Even Richard Nixon – at that time still US Vice-President – felt compelled to write a personal letter to the head of the province thanking him for his hospitality and giving special praise to the Goldener Hirsch for its excellent cuisine.
-‘The luncheon at the Golder Hirsch was one of the most well-appointed and delicious I have ever attended, and I hope you will extend my compliments to Countess Walderdorff.’
+‘The luncheon at the Goldener Hirsch was one of the most well-appointed and delicious I have ever attended, and I hope you will extend my compliments to Countess Walderdorff.’

 Shaky times during the 1970s lead to the sale of the hotel.
 Eventually it became a CIGA Luxury Collection property.
 Not a bad thing to be.
 The Goldener Hirsch became the home of the festival actors.
 Austria’s Hollywood star Claus Maria Brandauer resided here during the Festival.
 The beautiful Liz Taylor and her husband Richard Burton stayed here for three weeks.
 Oscar winner Oskar Werner ate and drank here, Pavarotti indulged in gigantic portions of spaghetti, Kirk Douglas enjoyed it, so did the Prince of Wales.
 Erich Maria Remarque and Paulette Goddard dined here and all of Karajan’s opera premieres were celebrated here – where else?

 Fashion designer Yves Saint Laurent invented the dinner at the bar.